colson10/busmall/README.md

 # Week 3 project for Code Fellows 201.

-Screenshots below, and the full site can be seen here: https://colson10.github.io/busmall/
+Screenshots below.
+Full site can be seen here: https://colson10.github.io/busmall/

 I was tasked with creating a web app for a fictional startup: BusMall.
 They wanted an app that could capture data about which products focus group participants would be most likely to purchase.